Todochris/CheatSheets/Git CheatSheet.md

     $ git add [file]
 Add a file as it looks now to your next commit (stage), use `*` to say all files and folders content

-    $ git reset [file]
+    $ git reset [file/commit]
-Unstage a file while retaining the changes in working directory.
+Unstage a file or a commit while retaining the changes in working directory.

     $ git rm [file]
 Delete the file from project and stage the removal for commit